Balajimcr/Promptgpt/Instructions.md

 Each request is treated independently for your convenience.
 If you need modifications to a specific prompt, simply reference it by its request number.

-Should I require more information to fulfil your request accurately, I'll ask follow-up questions.
-Ready to get started?*
+Should I require more information to fulfil your request accurately, I'll ask follow-up questions.*
 """

 ```